fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 ##### **Step 1: Lexical Analysis**
-The purpose of the *lexical analysis* step is to convert a template as a string into a list of token.
+The purpose of the *lexical analysis* step is to convert a template string into a list of tokens.

 ##### **Step 2: Parsing**
 The second step, *parsing*, is in charge of converting the list of